Adalab/modulo-2-evaluacion-final-irenemez/README.md

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/irenemez/)

-## About this project
+## About

+**This project:** This project's goal is to create a page in which it is possible to visualize elements of a third-party API, as well as creating an interface that makes it possible to operate with them.

 **Challenges:** the main challenge faced in this project was the joint implementation of every new added code parts without disrupting the existing code.
 For this, separate functions and events were created.

 **Pending:** bonus section #1 and improving existing code from already completed sections from the assignment.

-**Assignment outcome:** every basic section is covered, with the bonus of adding styling in SCSS.
+**Assignment outcome:** assignment's every basic section has been covered, along with the optional bonus of adding styling in SCSS.

 ## API Reference